 If you can feel an abdominal mass, it is important not to press on it.
 In the rare case that it is a tumor, pressing on the mass may cause the tumor to rupture.

 Other signs and symptoms of a Wilms tumor include:

 We start with a physical examination of your child to see if they are showing any obvious signs or symptoms, followed by blood and urine tests.
 These tests tell your doctor how well the kidneys are working.

-If signs point to a possible tumor, your doctor will schedule an image to be taken of your child’s abdomen.
-These tests may include an ultrasound, a computerized tomography (CT) scan or magnetic resonance imaging (MRI).
+If signs point to a possible tumor, your doctor will schedule an image to be taken of your child's abdomen.
+These tests may include an ultrasound, a computed tomography (CT) scan or magnetic resonance imaging (MRI).

 If the images show a tumor, your doctor will schedule a surgery to remove the tumor.
 Any further steps after the surgery will depend on what the doctor discovers during the surgery.

 Why choose us for the diagnosis of Wilms tumor?

 While many hospitals only see 1 to 2 cases of pediatric Wilms tumor per year.
 Providers in our Urologic Tumor Program see about 15 cases per year, making us one of the highest volume programs in the country.
 This higher volume has helped our oncology team become better at identifying the signs and symptoms of Wilms tumor, which leads to a correct diagnosis more quickly.
 We can complete all tests and imaging in one day, reducing stress on your child and family.
 From our nurses to technicians to certified child life specialists, we are experts at making your child feel comfortable throughout testing and treatment.